Kupon-Protocol/kupon-protocol-concept/README.md

 - Token payments can be withheld within an NFT until the NFT is "used" (i.e. the NFT holder has received the service/product that the NFT has offered).
 - **Dispute resolution system**: Both NFT issuer and holder should be allowed to raise a dispute (something like Kleros could be integrated to resolve disputes).
 - **Expiration date**: An issuer could set an expiration date for tokens.
 This can either be a relative date (e.g. 30 days after minting) or an absolute date (e.g. until the end of 2024).
+In addition, the issuer could have the possibility to extend the expiration date.
 - **Refunds**: If a token buyer changes their mind, they could be reimbursed (if NFT allows that).
 - **Metadata**: Metadata could include NFT description, image, terms & conditions, etc.
 - **Perpetual NFT offerings**: Instead of having a max absolute supply, the NFT contract could have a max active (or unused) supply.
 If the max supply is hit, the only way to mint another token is to wait until one of the existing tokens is marked as "used".
 - A percentage of each paid NFT mint could potentially go to Kupon DAO.
 The DAO could decide on what the percentage amount should be.
   - The minting fee could be split between the Kupon DAO and the referrer (the front-end maintainer).
+- **POAPs:** Potential integration with poap.xyz

 ### User interfaces / front-ends